List of The Stand characters: Susan Stern

-Part of a harem of women who were taken captive by a gang of ex-soldiers and repeatedly raped, Susan Stern — a former student at Kent State University — is one of the women Stu Redman and his party rescues. (note: this version of her earlier experience is only in the revised–expanded version of the novel.)
+Part of a harem of women who were taken captive by a gang of ex-soldiers and repeatedly raped, Susan Stern — a former student at Kent State University — is one of the women Stu Redman and his party rescue. (note: this version of her earlier experience is only in the revised–expanded version of the novel.)
 Stern becomes a member of the original Boulder Free Zone Committee and recruits fellow ex-captive Dayna Jurgens to serve as a spy on the West Coast.
 Stern is later killed by Lauder's assassination attempt on the committee.

 In the 1994 miniseries, Susan was portrayed by Cynthia Garris.
 She is not rescued from the harem, but instead found by Nick Andros and his party on the road to Nebraska, and arrives at Mother Abagail's home along with Andros, Tom Cullen, Ralph Brentner, Dick Ellis and Gina McKone.
 After reaching Boulder, she begins a relationship with Brad Kitchener, the only technician, even trying to have children with him.
 In the 2020 miniseries, Susan is played by Lisa Chandler, although aspects of her character are applied to Dayna Jurgens instead.